sagotechnology/Reinforcement-Learning/README.md

 ### 2. Did you try any other changes (like adding layers or changing the epsilon value) that made things better or worse?
 During my training, adding a third layer improved the model.
 Decreasing the epsilon decay to 0.9 produced a horrendous model.

 ### 3. Did your changes improve or degrade the model?
 How close did you get to a test run with 100% of the scores above 200?
+Overall, my changes improved the model.
+I was able to achieve 71% above 200 during testing.

 ### 4. Based on what you observed, what conclusions can you draw about the different parameters and their values?
 ### 5. What is the purpose of the epsilon value?
 ### 6. Describe "Q-Learning".